nederhof/imagealign/README.md

 perspective transforms.
 The downside is however that seams between quadrilaterals and other quadrilaterals and triangles will start to appear.
 Therefore this may only be appropriate with say four points selected around a text.

+### Finding points automatically

+By pressing **a**, the existing point pairs are deleted, and four new point pairs are introduced automatically, using SIFT, under the assumption that one image resulted from another by a perspective transform.
+The results are therefore best viewed in the `Quadrilaterals' mode.